Perennial leek sprouts anew from its bulbs year after year.

 Height – 1 foot (30cm)

 Soil – any type, cool but well-draining

 Planting distance – 12 to 16 inches (30 to 40 cm)

-Much less famous than its cousin, domesticated leek, perennial leek has the marked advantage of growing back on its own every year.
+This is a species of leek that grows in the wild but can be cultivated.
+Much less famous than its cousin, domesticated leek, perennial leek has the advantage of growing back on its own every year.
 It doesn’t require much time to grow and plant, too.
-Discover more about this perennial vegetable that sports delicious, soft shoots.
-It truly deserves a spot in your vegetable patch!
+Here, you’ll discover all about this perennial vegetable and its delicious, soft shoots.

 Planting wild leek